 “Certain clients report less anger and sadness directly after exercise than those who were just in the therapy room.
 I find that there is also potential for much more openness and disclosure while engaged in a physical activity.
 Some clients become easily overwhelmed or even blocked by the intimacy of therapy in an office setting.
 Others with attention-deficit disorders may have trouble sitting still and focusing, so something about getting out and moving really helps them stay on task and retain information.
 I am a big believer that creativity, self-awareness, emotional awareness and other positive therapy outcomes can heighten during movement.”

 In addition to her individual clients at Evolve—she sees the teens and their families in her private office, a therapeutically designed treehouse in the backyard of the Vanalden home— Dozal facilitates DBT skills-training groups, where she teaches the core skills of emotion regulation, mindfulness, distress tolerance, and interpersonal effectiveness.
 Fitness goes hand in hand with Dialectical Behavior Therapy, says Dozal.

 Just recently, Dozal was foundationally trained in DBT through Behavioral Tech, the premier Linehan-founded training institute.

 These are long strides for a woman who, in high school, was self-admittedly struggling with school.
-“To think that I’m now a trained DBT therapist, have my Master’s, and running for Nike… it does make me feel accomplished,” she admits.
+“To think that I’m now a licensed, trained DBT therapist, have my Master’s, and running for Nike… it does make me feel accomplished,” she admits.